irvinhalen/irvinhalen/README.md

-🗡️|**Training Arc**|Learn skills by going through a training arc by creating projects that are small in scope ⚡|**Mini Boss**|Fight the mini boss with the skills learned by creating projects that are large in scope ☄️|**Final Boss**|Challenge the final boss with the skills learned by creating projects that are huge in scope ✨|**Written Runes**|The written runes are enchiridions made to retain the knowledge of felling a mini boss or smiting a final boss
+🗡️|**Training Arc**|Learn skills by going through a training arc by creating projects that are small in scope ⚡|**Mini Boss**|Fight the mini boss with the skills learned by creating projects that are large in scope ☄️|**Final Boss**|Challenge the final boss with the skills learned by creating projects that are huge in scope ✨|**Written Runes**|The written runes are enchiridions with the knowledge of felling a mini boss or smiting a final boss